josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Just to get this out of the way right off the bat: I'm no authoritative expert, either on hiring or on tech in general.
 If there was a talking heads-style TV show about tech careers, nobody would call me up to sit on the panel.

 I don't claim to know everything.
-I don't even claim whatever I _do_ know will be useful in the first place; what worked for me before might not work for you now.
+I don't even claim whatever I _do_ know will be useful in the first place; what worked for _me then_ might not work for _you now_.

 However, I've had what I think is fair to consider a pretty good run in tech so far.
 I've been building things on the web for about ten years.
-I've worked for agencies, taught development courses, and I've spent the last few years full-time in frontend at some notable software companies.
+I've worked for agencies, taught development courses, and I've spent the last several years full-time in frontend at some notable software companies.

 <CalloutPlusQuote>